 - Let the cakes cool completely.

-- Pour remaining sauce before serving.
+- Pour the remaining sauce before serving.

 - Garnish with fresh mint leaves and berries.